flythings/python/docs/ActionModule.md

     **Description**: registers an action with the server, when the action is later run by the web client the callback is executed.
     **Params**:
       - name: (Mandatory) Identifier of the action.
       - callback: (Mandatory) Function that executes when the action is triggered.
+The function must return a 0 to indicate that was executed propertly.
-      - foi:  (Optional) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
+      - foi:  (Optional, Default configuration foi) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
       - parameterType: (Optional, Default: None) Specifies the parameter type of the callback if any.
     **Return**: True if all was correct, otherwise False.
     ```NoAuthenticationError```